 In addition to his primary work with Ramblin Jug Stompers and Lost Radio Rounders, Eck has created a number of themed solo shows based on the Anthology, Woody Guthrie and the music of the Hudson River.
 He also plays occasionally as Ukulele Mike NY.

-He has performed onstage with Pete Seeger, Patti Smith, John Sebastian, 10,000 Maniacs’ Robert Buck, Peter Case, Happy Traum, Jason Ringenberg, Butch Hancock, Leigh Gibson and Lonesome Val, among others; and has recorded with Aimee Mann, Jon Brion and Warner Brothers Records President Dan McCarroll.
+He has performed onstage with Pete Seeger, Patti Smith, John Sebastian, Peter Case, Jim Kweskin, 10,000 Maniacs’ Robert Buck, John Lombardo & Mary Ramsey, Hamell on Trial, Happy Traum, Jason Ringenberg, Butch Hancock, Leigh Gibson and Lonesome Val, among others; and has recorded with Aimee Mann, Jon Brion and former Warner Brothers Records President Dan McCarroll.

 Eck is the curator and host of WAMC’s American Roots Series at The Linda; assistant producer of the Music Haven Concert Series; producer and host of fundraising concerts for Caffe Lena (where he is a longtime board member); host of the Late Night Sing at the Old Songs Festival of Traditional Music and Dance; co-producer and host of Music from a Fishbowl at the Eighth Step; and contract producer for the Eclectic Performance Series at Steamer No. 10 Theatre.
 Previously he was producer and host of Performance Place: Live Concert Radio at WAMC; producer and host of the Borders SongWriters Forum; and producer and host of the Annual Bob Dylan Birthday Celebration at Union College.